Chamele-listens/chess/README.md

 ### Chess
-A full fledge chess game on the terminal !
+A full fledge chess game on the terminal you can play with your friends !

 ### Features
 - save load system (support for win/linux/mac)